 Learn how to compost: Composting is the gift that keeps on giving, giving you an opportunity to cut back on food waste while turning your leftovers into soil for your veggie garden, repotting your house plants, or sharing with green-fingered-neighbours.
 There are two types of composting but the easier way, (if you’re a more simple-gardener, like me), is cold composting.
-Better Home Gardens gives a great guide on how to start your own compost corralling yard waste and organic waste in a compost bin or area of your garden.
+Happy DIY Home and Better Home Gardens give great guides on how to start your own compost at home.
 As they say in the article, “It’s a great way to use the things in your fridge that you didn’t get to, therefore eliminating waste”!
 No garden?
 No problem!
 Tiffany Davis from Imperfectly Happy has some kitchen composting tips that will use up your leftover food waste and also help you keep the stink and the pests at bay.

 Save the planet by eco-bricking!: Tired of plastic packaging you can’t recycle?
 Try Ecobricking!
 Ecobricks are a great way to recycle unrecyclable plastic that would most likely end up in landfill or worse, the ocean.
 It’s created by filling a plastic bottle (of any size) with clean, dry plastic until it’s packed tightly.
 Once you’ve made an Ecobrick, you can check your local area to find your nearest collection point.
 These are then used as building blocks, in developing countries to construct furniture and even building, and are even being used in the UK to build children’s playgrounds.
 Ecobricking during this COVID-19 outbreak can also help reduce the strain on centralised waste management systems and keep plastic from piling up, ultimately prevent the spread of single-use plastic and saving lives.
 There are some important rules to create and Ecobrick, so make sure you check out the step-by-step guide.